dmd-program/dmd-100-sp18/projects/narrative/deliver_hypertext_story.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload the exported Twine HTML file.
+1. Upload the exported Twine `.html` file.